-We all need money to survive in this world.
-Even Ticos with their Pura Vida philosophy acknowledge a wad of bank notes in your pocket can take you places.
-Once you’re in Costa Rica, you want to have all your financial affairs taken care of so you can get on with your holiday.
-Here’s a complete guide to dealing with money in Costa Rica.
+We all need money to get by in the world.
+Even Ticos with their Pura Vida philosophy acknowledge that a wad of bank notes in your pocket can take you places.
+Once you’re in Costa Rica, you will want to have all your financial affairs taken care of so you can get on with your holiday.
+Here’s a guide to dealing with money in Costa Rica.

 Exchanging at the Airport

-The first thing you should never do is exchange your money when you touch down at San Jose airport.
-It’s the worst thing you can do because the rates are so horrific.
+The first thing to know is that you should never exchange your money at the airport in San Jose.
+It’s the worst thing you can do because the exchange rates are horrific.
 The rates will leave you out of pocket.
-Try anywhere, but never use the airport.
+Try anywhere else, but not the airport.
 They can afford to charge such poor exchange rates because they know you’re trapped.

 Why Exchange at All?